 Where do I go to apply for CalFresh benefits?

 There are over 240 Calfresh offices in California operated by local county welfare departments.
 Low-income people may apply for CalFresh at any office located in the county where they live.
 To find information on your county click on the link County Welfare Departments .
 Also, there may be other locations were you can apply for CalFresh benefits.
-You may also file online at the Benefitscal.com Website.
+You may also file online at the Benefitscal.org Website.

 If I am receiving SSI/SSP, can I also receive CalFresh benefits?